Joe Lombardi: Detroit Lions

 In 2014, Lombardi was hired by the Detroit Lions as their offensive coordinator under head coach Jim Caldwell.
 On October 26, 2015, he was fired by the Lions, along with several other members of the coaching staff, after a 1–6 start to the season.

 New Orleans Saints (second stint)

 In 2016, Lombardi was re-hired by the New Orleans Saints as their quarterbacks coach.

 Los Angeles Chargers

 On January 25, 2021, Lombardi was hired by the Los Angeles Chargers as their offensive coordinator under head coach Brandon Staley.
 He was fired on January 17, 2023, following an NFL Wild Card loss to the Jacksonville Jaguars where the Chargers lost despite a 27-point lead at one point during the 2nd quarter.
 He was strongly criticized during the season as causing a talented offense to regress and limiting the performance of quarterback Justin Herbert.

 Denver Broncos

-On February 25, 2023, the Denver Broncos announced the hiring of Lombardi as their offensive coordinator; reuniting him with the Broncos' new head coach Sean Payton.
+On February 25, 2023, the Denver Broncos announced the hiring of Lombardi as their offensive coordinator, reuniting him with the Broncos' new head coach Sean Payton.
+While Payton was the play caller, Lombardi served as his consultant from the coaches' booth during games.

+Lombardi was fired on January 27, 2026, days after the Broncos lost in the AFC Championship Game.

+Baltimore Ravens

+Shortly after his firing by the Broncos, Lombardi was hired by the Baltimore Ravens on February 3, 2026 as a senior offensive assistant.